kioydiolabs/VKLEDTS/CONTRIBUTING.md

 Generally, make sure that you do not hard-code any VISA resources, and use the visares.py file.
 Also, do not hard-code a lot of values that may change.
 Prefer asking the user with an input().

+**In order to keep this fairly lightweight, try to use the libraries that this already depends on.
+If you must use another library, add it to requirements.txt**

 ### Instrument Support
 **You are also limited to the following instruments that are supported by psytestbench library:**